Advanced RAG techniques

 - dates. freshness, source authority (for health datasets), business-relevant tags

-- categories: use entity detection models: GliNER
+- categories: use named entity recognition models: GliNER

 - if there is no metadata, one can ask LLM to generate it